Dirac Assisted Tree Method for 1D Heterogeneous Helmholtz Equations with Arbitrary Variable Wave Numbers: Abstract

 \section{Abstract}

-One-dimensional Helmholtz equations have been well studied in the literature for moderately large wave numbers.
-In this paper we introduce a method called Dirac Assisted Tree (DAT), which can handle heterogeneous Helmholtz equations with arbitrarily large variable wave numbers.
-DAT breaks an original global problem into many parallel tree-structured small local problems, which can be effectively solved.
-All such local solutions are then linked together to form a global solution by solving small Dirac assisted linking problems with an inherent tree structure.
-DAT is embedded with the following attractive features: domain decomposition for reducing the problem size, tree structure and tridiagonal matrices for computational efficiency, and adaptivity for further improved performance.
-In order to solve the local problems in DAT, we shall propose a \emph{compact} finite difference scheme with arbitrarily high accuracy order and low numerical dispersion for piecewise smooth coefficients and variable wave numbers.
-Such schemes are particularly appealing for DAT, because the local problems and their fluxes in DAT can be computed with high accuracy.
-With the aid of such high-order compact finite difference schemes, DAT can solve heterogeneous Helmholtz equations with arbitrarily large variable wave numbers accurately by solving small linear systems --- $4 \times 4$ matrices in the extreme case --- with tridiagonal coefficient matrices in a parallel fashion.
-Several examples will be provided to illustrate the effectiveness of DAT and compact finite difference schemes in numerically solving heterogeneous Helmholtz equations with variable wave numbers.
-We shall also discuss how to solve some special two-dimensional Helmholtz equations using DAT developed for one-dimensional problems.
-As demonstrated in all our numerical experiments, the convergence rates of DAT measured in relative $L_2$, $L_\infty$ and $H^1$ energy norms as a result of using our $M$-th order compact finite difference scheme are of order $M$.
-In all our numerical examples, we shall take $M=6$ and $M=8$.
+In this paper we introduce a new method called the Dirac Assisted Tree (DAT) method, which can handle 1D heterogeneous Helmholtz equations with arbitrarily large variable wave numbers.
+DAT breaks an original global problem into many parallel tree-structured small local problems, which are linked together to form a global solution by solving small linking problems.
+To solve the local problems in DAT, we propose a compact finite difference method (FDM) with arbitrarily high accuracy order and low numerical dispersion for piecewise smooth coefficients and variable wave numbers.
+This compact FDM is particularly appealing for DAT, because the local problems and their fluxes in DAT can be computed with high accuracy.
+DAT with such compact FDMs can solve heterogeneous Helmholtz equations with arbitrarily large variable wave numbers accurately by solving small linear systems --- $4 \times 4$ matrices in the extreme case --- with tridiagonal coefficient matrices in a parallel fashion.
+Several numerical examples are provided to illustrate the effectiveness of DAT using the $M$th order compact FDMs with $M=6,8$ for numerically solving heterogeneous Helmholtz equations with variable wave numbers.
+We shall also discuss how to solve some special 2D Helmholtz equations using DAT.